Your Name Telephone Number

 A disabled person is defined as someone with ‘a physical or mental impairment which has a substantial and long term adverse effect on his ability to carry out normal day to day activities’.

-There are four elements to be considered in deciding whether a particular condition counts:-
+There are four elements to be considered in deciding whether a particular condition counts for a disability discrimination claim :-

 1. Impairment